 Given my brother Richard was an architect-engineer who was schooled at Cal Poly San Luis Obispo some 31 miles to the south and worked on a project at Hearst Castle for college credit, my first introduction to The Enchanted Hill was heavy on all of the architectural nuances.

 There are a dozen tours.
-They start at $25 for an adult and $12 for children ages 5 to 12 for a 60-minute Grand Rooms Tour and $36 and $18 for the 100-minute holiday twilight tour to $100 for the two hour Art of San Simeon Tour.
+They start at $30 for an adult and $15 for children ages 5 to 12 (children under 5 are free) for a 60-minute Grand Rooms Tour.

-And if you really want the ultimate tour of houses, art, and gardens atop Hearst’s Enchanted Hill there are private four hour tours that will set you back $750 a person.
+And if you really want the ultimate tour of houses, art, and gardens atop Hearst’s Enchanted Hill there are private four hour tours that will set you back $1,000 a person regardless of age.

 Keep in mind there is a lot of house.
 Casa Grande alone is 68,500 square feet with 38 bedrooms, 42 bathrooms, 30 fireplaces, and 14 sitting rooms.